GEN BUS 106 — FOUNDATIONAL SKILLS FOR BUSINESS ANALYSIS

 An introduction to machine learning models for business applications.
 Builds on the predictive modeling basics by developing general algorithmic prediction models for supervised machine learning.
 Covers additive models, CARTs, bagging/boosting, and basic deep learning approaches.
 Discussion of unsupervised learning techniques, including clustering and dimensionality reduction approaches.

-GEN BUS 891 — TEXT MINING FOR BUSINESS ANALYTICS
+GEN BUS 891 — TEXT MINING AND GENERATION FOR BUSINESS ANALYTICS

 2 credits.

-An introduction to text mining and natural language processing for business applications.
-Includes an overview of text data and steps to make it usable.
-Addresses approaches for making text data useful in descriptive and predictive analytics applications.
-Topics include representation approaches and topic modeling.
-Includes an overview of key applications of natural language processing, including chatbots and recommender systems.
+An introduction to text mining and generation for business applications.
+Includes an overview of text data and approaches for making text data useful for descriptive and predictive analytics.
+Also, includes key applications of natural language processing, such as chatbots and recommender systems.

 GEN BUS 893 — ANALYTICS CONSULTING PROJECT MANAGEMENT